Updated: 15 Nov 2024, 14:22+01:00

 Now is the time to briefly explain HTTP request methods.
 With request methods, the HTTP protocol gives us a way to specify what kind of action we intend to perform by calling a certain URL.
 The most commonly used methods correspond to “CRUD” operations on data:

-• Read action should be requested via GET method
+method - Read action should be requested via

-• Delete should be requested via DELETE method
+method - Update action should be requested via

 In our example, the URL path bindings might look something like this: